 After some experimentation I had two working recipes for crispbread.
-One version had buttermilk and a little butter in the dough and was more cracker-like in texture-that recipe ended up as the Oatmeal Crispbread.
+One version had buttermilk and a little butter in the dough and was more cracker-like in texture.
+That recipe ended up as the Oatmeal Crispbread.

-- 1/2 cup active sourdough starter (see note 1)
+- 1/2 cup (4 oz, 112g) active sourdough starter

-- 3/4 cup (6 oz, 175 ml) water, about 100°F (slightly warmer than body temp)
+- 3/4 cup (6 oz, 180ml) water, about 100°F (slightly warmer than body temp)